Jonas Vandermarliere

-Jonas Vandermarliere (born 7 March 1986 in Poperinge) is a Belgian footballer, who currently plays for Sassport Boezinge.
+Jonas Vandermarliere (born 7 March 1986 in Poperinge) is a Belgian footballer.

 Career

 He started his football career in his home town of Poperinge with K.F.C.
 Poperinge but from his tenth year on he played for R.S.C.
 Anderlecht.
 After spending 10 years at the Anderlecht youth team, Zulte-Waregem signed him to let him play in the first team.
 He is most known for scoring the all important away goal in the 94th minute against FC Lokomotiv Moscow in the UEFA Cup 2006-07.